You wake up in the middle of the night with the unmistakable sharp pain of a UTI.

 Next, I tried dumping the spoonful of cranberry powder in my mouth and then drinking the water.
 It’s not any more of a good idea than it sounds.

-I then tried putting my portion of powder into a little bowl and mixing it with honey or maple syrup.
+I then put my portion of powder into a little bowl and mixed it with honey or maple syrup.
 This isn’t so bad, but it takes forever to mix it up and I didn’t want the additional sugar in my daily routine.
 On the upside, if you like tart fruit candies this can actually be a treat.
 Once the cranberry powder and honey are mixed up it forms a sticky ball of tart berry sweetness.
 It tastes like a very berry candy, so that’s fun.
 It’s not practical though.

 You may incorporate cranberry powder into smoothies and that’s definitely a good way to get it in.
 That’s still more work than I wanted and had to figure out an easy way to get my daily portion of powder in without it being an event.